 - After you’ve submitted the contract, print the confirmation page.

-May 1st serves as the priority deadline for contract submission and the initial lottery assignment run.
-Online preferences will lock on this date.
+May 1st serves as the priority deadline for contract submission to be part of the initial lottery assignment run.
+Online preferences will then lock on May 31, 2020.
 The results of the priority assignment lottery will be posted in the month of June and continue through August for Semester I and late December through January for Semester II.
 University Housing assignments will be posted to your MyHousing account for your review.
 More details will be provided on our website regarding the check-in process as we get closer to move-in.

 Are you prepared for the financial commitment you’ll be agreeing to under the terms of the contract?
-While official rates won’t be set until Summer of 2019, we can use 2018 rates to give you a snapshot of what to expect.
+While official rates won’t be set until Summer of 2020, we can use 2019 rates to give you a snapshot of what to expect.
 The approximate average academic year cost of a double occupancy room is $6,300.
-Add to that a meal plan at a minimum of $3,404, and you are looking at $9,704 as a ballpark academic year (Aug.
-27, 2019-May 16, 2020) cost.
+Add to that a meal plan at a minimum of $3,404, and you are looking at $9,704 as a ballpark academic year (Aug.-May) cost.
 There are rooms that cost more (or less), as well as alternative meal plans.
 However, because room assignments are made based off a random lottery that takes into account your preferences, (and not on a first-come first-serve basis) you should be prepared for a range of possible costs for your room and board (and that is in addition to the charges you will face for tuition and fees).

 Do you want to be in a Living Learning Community?
 LLCs are areas in our buildings where students live together, grouped by a common interest or major.
 LLCs yield stronger friendships and better grades than non-LLC floors, and there is no extra cost to living in one.
 LLCs are a pretty great thing – so they are our top priority in terms of assignments – if space is available they will overrule any conflicting preferences you may make (like for a room type that may not be offered in an LLC – or for a roommate who isn’t in the same LLC).
 LLCs are not required.
 We just know that LLCs provide you the best possible experience.
 If you’d like to be part of an LLC, you can make that request within your basic housing contract is complete.